 Computing facilities are located at all campuses and within the libraries.
 CyberConnect computers are located at various spots around campus, including outside main lecture theatres and in cafes.

-ITS Help Desks are located on Level 2 of the Central Library on Kelburn Campus, in the Commerce Library on Level 2 of Railway West Wing on Pipitea Campus, at the Law Library in the Old Government Buildings on Pipitea Campus, and in the Waghorn Building on Karori Campus.
+ITS Help Desks are located on Level 2 of the Central Library on Kelburn Campus, in the Commerce Library on Level 2 of Railway West Wing on Pipitea Campus and at the Law Library in the Old Government Buildings on Pipitea Campus.
 Support is available for students with disabilities through Disability Services.

 A computer lab for Professional Programmes students is located on Level 1 of Rutherford House, Pipitea Campus.
 Please email the School Administration staff for the room number and door code.

 Course Outlines are a valuable source of information about your course, including when and where your lectures and any tutorial sessions will be held, information on lecture subjects and the structure of your course, and information on your assessments.

 Course outlines from previous years can be downloaded from the Victoria Business School (Faculty of Commerce) website.
 Undergraduate, Honours, Master's by Thesis and Doctorate courses are listed as PUBL (Public Policy).
 Professional Programmes courses are listed as GOVT (Public Management and Public Policy) and EGOV (e-Government).

 Various administrative forms can be found on the Victoria Business School (Faculty of Commerce) website, including: